ljishen/nofscache/docs/index.md

-**nofscache is a loadable kernel moduel trying to eliminating page caching effects for user applications.**
+**nofscache is a loadable kernel moduel used to to eliminating page caching effects for user applications.**

 ## Requirements